Skulsta/cluster_unlabelled_dataset/README.md

 How to run the code:
-THe file path of the data set needs to be set in the row where data is defined(data =).
+The file path of the data set needs to be set in the row where data is defined(data =).
 Replace the name of your dataset in the field where "seeds_dataset.txt" is currently.
 This will assure that the the main method will run smoothly.
 If you use the default name and it is placed in the folder of the main method, it should work automatically.